-This Agreement shall be effective as of the day after it is executed by both parties, and it shall remain in full force and effect until December 31, 2019.
-However, the wage increases provided for herein shall be effective retroactively to January 1, 2017, inclusive of any and all overtime payments thereto for employees in the bargaining unit as of June 26, 2017.
-A 2.5% increase is effective January, 1, 2019, for all positions except Mechanic 1 provided that such increase is given to all other full-time non-represented step plan employees of the Village.
-If a different Cost of Living Adjustment is given to such non-represented as of January 1, 2019, then the increase for the bargaining unit shall be the same.
-Appendix A is for illustration purposes only.
+This Agreement shall be effective as of the day after it is executed by both parties, and it shall remain in full force and effect until December 31, 2028.
 The Agreement shall continue in full force and effect for successive yearly periods thereafter unless either party shall notify the other in writing mailed at least ninety (90) days prior to the expiration date that it desires to modify this Agreement.
 In the event that such notice is given, negotiations shall begin no later than sixty (60) days prior to the expiration date.
 This Agreement shall remain in full force and effect following the notice given above during the period of negotiations until written notice of termination is given by either party to the other party not less than ten (10) days prior to the desired termination date, which shall not be before the stated expiration date.

-EXECUTED this 25 day of July, 2017.
+EXECUTED this day of , 2025.